Tyler-Yates/chronogram-online/README.md

 | D         | 500   |
 | M         | 1000  |

+* The letter 'J' is given a value of 1 since it is often used to make the creation of a chronogram easier.
-* The letter 'U' is given a value of 5 since Latin did not have the letter 'U'.
+* The letter 'U' is given a value of 5 since Latin did not have the letter 'U' (read more [here](http://blog.dictionary.com/theletteru/)).